JTech-Forums/mdminstaller/README.md

    - Authorize the connection on your device

 2. **Select MDM Applications**
-   - Choose from pre-configured MDM apps:
+   - Choose from available MDM kits discovered under `/apk`
-     - VMware Workspace ONE
-     - Microsoft Intune
-     - Cisco Meraki SM
    - Or upload custom APK files

 3. **Install Applications**